jabbate19/BlueTeamPy/README.md

 # Blue Team Tooling

+## This project has been moved to https://github.com/BlueTeamRust

 A collection of Python scripts to use in Blue Team Competitions (UB Lockdown, IRSec, ISTS) on Linux systems

 ## Subsystems